jhontejada95/CAFE-INDEX/README.md

 - Docker and Docker Compose (for containerized deployment)
 - SubQuery node or access to a SubQuery GraphQL endpoint
 - DeepSeek API key (optional, for explanation feature)
-- Westend account with funds (for the price oracle functionality)
+- Westend account with funds (for the Polkadot price oracle functionality)
-- Polkadot.js Browser Extension (for wallet integration)
+- Polkadot.js Browser Extension (for Polkadot wallet integration)
+- MetaMask Browser Extension (for Ethereum wallet integration)
+- Access to an EVM-compatible network (for Ethereum integration)

 ## ud83dudd29 Installation